Fact based stock research

 CONSOLIDATED RANK: VALUE

-Last update of Value Rank: 21-Mar-2024.
+Last update of Value Rank: 2-May-2024.
 Stock analysis on value ratios: The higher the rank, the lower the value ratio of Wells Fargo; except for dividend yield where the rank is higher, the higher the yield.

 Growth Metrics in Detail

-RECOMMENDATION: The overall picture with a consolidated Growth Rank of 17, is a sell recommendation for growth and momentum investors.
+RECOMMENDATION: The overall picture with a consolidated Growth Rank of 27, is a hold recommendation for growth and momentum investors.
 That picture may be the result for a company that has reached the bottom.
 All went south for Wells Fargo, and it still looks bad, but some investors already see light at the end of the tunnel, rewarding the stock with recent above-market stock returns.
 It could also mean that investors are correcting an overreaction to negative news.
 If that were the case, the positive stock returns are not yet a sign of recovery.
 Investors should look closely at the Value and Sentiment indicators before they make a stock purchasing decision, because growth is unlikely to be the driving argument behind this investment.
 While momentum is a popular investment factor, the value aspect might be the more important one, in the longer term.
 We recommend analyzing the stock with Obermatt’s Value, Safety, and Sentiment Ranks to arrive at a 360° View of the stock purchase case, especially since the growth performance is low here. ...read more

 GROWTH METRICS 2021 2022 2023 2024